-Any coalition that actively seeks to develop ‘best practices’ in learning must draw from existing research and diverse examples from across cultures and societies.
+Any coalition that actively seeks to develop ‘best practices’ in learning must envision and draw from existing research and diverse examples from across cultures and societies.
 A clear vision - crucial to steering any organisation - must be supported by research and developed collectively to unite a community.

 Envisioning is an inherently grassroots process and needs agility to empower further vision, ideation and research.
 A shared envisioning process in a learning community enables individual passion to unite with other like-minded individuals and, in so doing, creates momentum.
 Shared passion can evolve into a definitive collective viewpoint, based upon accepted research, underpinning the pedagogic direction for a school community.